1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 export sprites/map/... as a .png image or export sfx and music to .wav files.

-usage: export [win|winxp|linux|rpi|mac|html|binary|tiles|sprites|map|mapimg|sfx|music|screen|help|...] <file> [bank=0 vbank=0 id=0 ...]
+export [win|winxp|linux|rpi|mac|html|binary|tiles|sprites|map|mapimg|sfx|music|screen|help|...] <file> [bank=0 vbank=0 id=0 ...]`

 open working directory in OS.

-usage: folder
+usage: `folder`

 show help info about commands/api/...